 - pinch of salt skip this if you are using bottled seasoned rice vinegar

-- While waiting for the rice to cook, prepare vinegar mixture by mixing (A) in a small, non-aluminum saucepan over low heat until the sugar dissolves.
-You may also use a microwave oven and microwave at LOW for about a minute.
+- Prepare sushi vinegar by mixing (A) in a small, non-aluminum saucepan over low heat until the sugar dissolves.
+Alternatively, microwave at LOW for about a minute.
 The idea is to warm the vinegar just enough to dissolve the sugar, not to boil the mixture.
 Skip this step if using ready-made sushi vinegar.

-- Cover the bowl of rice with a damp slotted cloth to keep the rice fresh and moist.
+- How to use the rice.
+Cover the bowl of rice with a damp slotted cloth to keep the rice fresh and moist.
 Use the rice as soon as possible, preferably within a few hours.
-If you refrigerate the rice, it will turn hard and dry.
+Cling wrap the leftover rice tightly before refrigerating.
 Your sushi rice is now ready to be used for making all kinds of Japanese sushi.

 - Sushi: Taste and Technique by Kimiko Barber and Hiroki Takemura